West vs. East In An Epic Blockchain Adoption Saga

 But what does this imply?

-Well, in layman’s terms it practically means there will be a standardized framework which will be applied to all businesses that have some sort of cryptography model implemented in their system.
+Well, in layman’s terms it practically means there will be a standardized framework that will be applied to all businesses that have some sort of cryptography model implemented in their system.

 As it turned out, this move was compulsory because the Chinese were already working on their national cryptocurrency.
 Even though there is no roadmap for its development in sight, being familiar with their resourcefulness and knowing their enterprising attributes, it would come as no surprise if they found themselves all over the headlines as early as next year.